My journey in entrepreneurship has been anything but conventional.

 I won “Best Invention Idea” in my 8th grade class for a computer-slash-robot that could clean my bedroom.
 (I’m still waiting for someone to build it.)
 By the time I eventually learned what entrepreneurship, startups, product design and marketing meant, I was already an innovating, problem-solving powerhouse.

-After a life changing car accident my freshmen year in University, everything about my professional trajectory changed.
+After a life changing car accident first semester in University, everything about my professional trajectory changed.
+Real talk, I’m still not sure how I survived – and I would ask myself WHY I survived many times in my life after that moment.
 I reassessed my goals – knowing I wasn’t going to be able to complete my degree.

 Ever the trailblazer, it never occurred to me that I would have to pick something else to do.
 I simply started my own business with the intent to build the expertise I would need – and I began freelancing immediately.
 For each new client, I made sure there was something that I didn’t know how to do in the contract so I would be forced to learn .

-In those days I had a part-time job at a national bookstore chain – and I would use my access to software books and tutorial magazines to learn the next steps.
-With enough of a portfolio to demonstrate some skill, I started out my “employed” career in marketing and multimedia, cranking out logos and magazine ads for a PR agency, quickly finding the value in being able to turn visual designs into websites.
+With enough of a portfolio to demonstrate some skill, I started out my “employed” career in branding and marketing, cranking out logos and magazine ads for a PR agency.

 I was always an early adopter, but because I was learning the finer points of web design during the advent of the “Designing With Web Standards” movement, I didn’t know that I was learning a 1-in-a-thousand skill that would set my career apart.
 It wasn’t long before I found myself a job as an adjunct professor at a technical college, teaching web design, multimedia and film editing.